Want to know all the best things to do in Dusseldorf, where to stay or how to get around? Then this is the post for you!

 And whilst Düsseldorf is not Europe's prettiest city (the beautiful old buildings that so enthral visitors to London, Rome and Paris no longer exist here, destroyed by bombs during the second world war), this does not mean that it shouldn't be seen.

 In fact, after a few days exploring its streets, we will be telling all that cross our paths, that Düsseldorf, a city full of art, culture and innovation, offers up great weekend break.
-Here's how you should spend your time in Germany's ninth largest city.
+Here's how you should spend your time and all the awesome things to do in Germany's ninth largest city.

 10 Incredibly awesome things to do in Düsseldorf